I've never been asked it and I'm sure a lot of you dear readers have never thought of it, but what exactly is a Quark robot?

 Our logo (which can be seen in the intros before the main menu) has my attempt at drawing a Quark robot.
 I based it off the wonderful illustration by Joe Callanan over at his Amalgamated Biscuit blog.

-So, what does this have to do with Lode Runner Online: The Mad Monks' Revenge?
+So, what does this have to do with Lode Runner?
 Nothing.
 Absolutely nothing.

 The Doctors, courtesy of Wiki

 Patrick Troughton played the Doctor in this 1968 serial.
 Overall, the 2nd Doctor was one of the best.
-My favourite Doctors in order:
+Below are my favourite Doctors in order:

-- Jon Petwee; nobody else can pull off velour like the 3rd Doctor
+- Jon Petwee; nobody else can pull off velour and kung-Fu like the 3rd Doctor

-- Patick Troughton; silly, but generally a great Doctor with decent companions
+- Patick Troughton; silly, but generally a great Doctor with solid companions

 - Peter Davison; despite his youth, Tegan and Adric, he was a good '80's Doctor

-- William Hartnell; grumpy and didn't like people - perhaps the only sane Doctor?
+- William Hartnell; curious, grumpy and didn't like people - perhaps the only sane Doctor?

 - Colin Baker; ignoring his ridiculous outfit, he was quite good.
 A mix of the original Who the 'modern' era